This is the Consumer Version.

 Rarely, microscopic or massive bleeding from the lining of the hernia occurs with either type of hiatus hernia.

 Sliding hiatus hernias that do not cause symptoms do not require treatment.
-If symptoms of reflux occur, doctors give a proton pump inhibitor, which prevents acid production (see Table: Drugs Used to Treat Peptic Ulcer Disease).
+If symptoms of reflux occur, doctors give a proton pump inhibitor, which reduces acid production (see Table: Drugs Used to Treat Peptic Ulcer Disease).
 Other helpful measures for treating reflux include elevating the head of the bed while sleeping, eating small meals, losing excess weight, stopping smoking, not lying down or exercising after meals, and not wearing tight-fitting clothes.
 Eliminating or limiting intake of beverages that contain acid (such as orange juice and colas), alcohol, coffee, and certain foods (such as onions, and spicy, acidic, and fatty foods) is recommended.

 A paraesophageal hiatus hernia that causes symptoms should be corrected surgically to prevent strangulation.
 Surgery may be done through a tiny incision in the chest or abdomen through which thin instruments and a small video camera are inserted (thoracoscopic or laparoscopic surgery) or may require a full open operation.